snorkleboy/SynapseDemo/README.md

 ### synapse_users_controller
+synapse_users_controller inherits from synapse_super_controller, which uses the SynapseFi Ruby plugin methods.

-synapse_users_controller index method initializes a SynapseFi client and makes a request for all Users associated with the use client_id.
+synapse_users_controller's index method initializes a SynapseFi client and makes a request for all Users associated with the use client_id.
 If there is an error in the process it sends back a error message and a 500 status.

 ```
 def index